Donate

 The project

-1. Validate whether the measures provided by the ColiMinder device can ensure the safety of citizens at the Léo-Jacques park relaxation area in the event of occasional contamination, in the context where the City is evaluating the possibility of making the place accessible for swimming;
+1. Validate whether the measures provided by the ColiMinder device can ensure the safety of citizens at the Léo-Jacques Park relaxation area in the event of occasional contamination, in the context where the City is evaluating the possibility of making the place accessible for swimming;

 Documents to consult